stoolwitch/my-videogames/README.md

 #### sorting behavior
 - when nothing is selected, show everything
 - when selecting consoles and genres, show:
-    - games of any console AND of any genre
+    - games of any selected console AND of any selected genre
         -  example if you select PS2 and PS4 and RPG and FPS:
             - show all PS2 and PS4 games that are either RPG or FPS
     - ability for games to have multiple genres